1. Overall Commitment to Quality

 - We will take a sympathetic and reasonable attitude to complaints and make every effort to see that fairness is accorded to all parties.

 - Most of our programmes are designed to appeal to target groups who are normally unable to access further education, due to geographic constraints, time constraints, people who are housebound, deaf or physically restricted individuals.
 This is why, in addition to offering our programmes by attendance learning we can offer students the alternatives of distance learning and or eLearning Formats.

 - Tutor support is available either by email or post.

 - The Open College will provide reasonable accommodation to meet the needs of a learner who has a disability.
 In the context of assessment, reasonable accommodation is the term for the adaptation of assessment as necessary to cater for the needs of learners whose personal situation means that the assessment would otherwise be unfair e.g. learners with a disability, and/or other learners covered by equality legislation.
 Send us your Query: Click here for Enquiry Form

 - Complaints regarding any aspect of inequality should be made in writing to the Student Services Director.

 10. Recognition of Prior Learning

 - As some students already have degrees, diplomas or certificates in areas related to courses, it is possible to apply for exemption from modules of certain courses whose content has already been covered by existing qualifications.
 It is not possible to obtain exemptions on the basis of work experience only.
-Click here to download a RPL Form.
+If you are a current student with us please Click here to complete a our RPL Form.